mattousamine/taskManagementProject/README.md

 cd Server
 ```

-2. Update the connection string in `appsettings.json` with your SQL Server credentials:
+2. Update the connection string in `appsettings.json`(file under Task.API) with your SQL Server credentials:

 ```json
 "MyConn": "Server=127.0.0.1;Port=3306;Database=taskdb;Uid=[your username];Pwd=[your password];"
 ```

-3. Open the `.sln` solution with Visual Studio Community and run the solution.
+3. Open the `.sln` solution with Visual Studio Community, select Task.API as default project and run the solution.

 4. You can also use Postman collections to test the API.